 Thanks for stopping by and leaving a comment!
 I really appreciate it!!

 Helloo!!
-My name is Sarah, and I'm a mother to 3 beautiful, busy boys (soon to be 4 boys).
-I'm married to my best friend, and we've been going strong for 13 years (married for 9).
+My name is Sarah, and I'm a mother to 4 beautiful boys!
+I'm married to my best friend, and we've been going strong for 14 years (married for 10).
 I'm in love with the art of scrapbooking.
 I am addicted to paper, textures and getting inky and messy and my boys give me a million pictures to tell our story!